zghurskyi/kafka-provision-spring-boot-starter/README.md

 # Externalized configuration

-The starter allows centralized management of topic configurations and decentralized topic provisioning at the same time.
+The starter allows centralized management of topic configurations and decentralized topic provisioning.

-This is possible, since provisioning is specified through application properties.
+This is possible, because provisioning is specified through application properties.
 So, simply manage Kafka topics state in your system through environment variables, that are collected together in centralized place:

 - `Dockerfile`: